christensson/replaceyt/README.md

 ![replaceyt icon](./public/replaceyt-icon.svg)

-YouTrack app to automatically replace text in ticket description on ticket save events.
-Replacements supports simple text substitution as well as pattern based using standard javascript regular expressions.
+YouTrack app to automatically replace text in ticket or article descriptions automatically on save.
+Replacements supports simple text substitution as well as pattern-based using standard javascript regular expressions.
 Capture groups are supported in the replacement as well.

 Some supported use-cases: